ThoughtRiver/lmdb-embeddings/README.md

 # LMDB Embeddings
 Query word vectors (embeddings) very quickly with very little querying time overhead and far less memory usage than gensim or other equivalent solutions.
+This is made possible by [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).

 Inspired by [Delft](https://github.com/kermitt2/delft).
 As explained in their readme, this approach permits us to have the pre-trained embeddings immediately "warm" (no load time), to free memory and to use any number of embeddings similtaneously with a very negligible impact on runtime when using SSD.